avao/Qart/Doc/faq.md

 At the moment CyberTester provides basic framework which should be extended with the custom behaviour.
 Create a project (xyz.TestAutomation)
 Add a dependency to Qart.CyberTester nuget package
-Add Qart.CyberTester.exe.config and mark it with 'copy if newer' Add WindsorContainerInstaller

 ## How do I supply multiple parameters to CyberTester on a Unix shell?